imvu/leprechaun/COMPILING.md

     sudo apt-get install pkg-config
     # these next packages were not being installed by install-build-deps for some reason:
+    # you can try the gclient sync first to see if it works for you
     sudo apt-get install libgtk2.0-dev
     sudo apt-get install libnss3-dev
     sudo apt-get install libgconf2-dev